 While the AAO-HNS recognizes the stark fiscal reality now present in the United States, it is critical that support and funding for the nation's graduate medical education (GME) programs not be jeopardized as a means to achieve savings within the healthcare system.
 Reductions in GME funding will only cripple the nation's already dwindling physician pipeline and leave Americans with an inadequate supply of physicians, including specialists.
 Tackling the deficit is important, but cutting physician training at a time when our nation faces a critical shortage of physicians would threaten the health of all Americans.
 The AAO-HNS urges Members of Congress to refrain from reducing and/or redistributing critical GME program funding and support H.R.
-1180/S. 577, the "Resident Physician Shortage Reduction Act."
+1201 and S. 577.